Jennifer Lopez and appropriateness

 The size is measured not in awards, hard drives, or millions of visualizations.
-So it has become (again) the diva global Jennifer Lopez, without fear, to show to admit to weaknesses, special way, vulnerable in the eyes of the General public.

-The size is measured not in awards, hard drives, or millions of visualizations.
-So it has become (again) the diva global Jennifer Lopez, without fear, to show to admit to weaknesses, special way, vulnerable in the eyes of the General public.
+So it has become (again) the diva global Jennifer Lopezwithout fear admit weaknesses, to show the particular way vulnerable in the eyes of the General public.

-In an interview with Oprah Winfrey, which airs during Oprah ‘ s 2020 Vision Tour in Los Angeles, JLo to know you from your torment, that it had not been a nomination for the Oscar.
+In an interview with Oprah Winfreyduring Oprah ‘ s 2020 Vision Tour in Los Angeles JLo she told of her anguish of knowing that it had not been a nomination for the Oscar.
 Had read free Newspapers that had the candidacy, and some almost announced.
 But the reality was very different and felt a great disappointment.

 I repeat, what JLo, Oprah said: “I need this award to tell me that I am enough.”
 And is that the sense of appropriateness is one of the great sufferings of the people today, from beliefs that disturb us, the thoughts, habits and everyday life.